abelkalai/lavaFloor/README.md

 ## Features

-* Camera follows player as you ascends or descends the game.
+* Camera follows player as you ascend or descend.
 * Randomly generates enemies and powerups as the player climbs higher
 * Collision detection and event handling
 * Game Bound updates based on player height.